oppo-us-research/PlaneMVS/README.md

 ### Our Model Checkpoints

-We provide several [model checkpoints](to_be_released???) trained on ScannNetv2, by varying the training data size, training epochs and batch sizes, and so on.
+We provide several [model checkpoints](to_be_released???) trained on ScannNetv2, by varying the training data size, training epoch and batch size, and so on.

 While the model configuration is specified by the yaml file [`planestereo.yaml`](configs/plane_cfgs/planestereo.yaml), other parameters can be changed dynamically in their scripts in the following formats: